 But in a town haunted by those that have been lost, the newcomer carries her own secret too.
 With her history clouding her view, can she ever see things as they really are?
 Does Riverside know what it’s doing when it lets her in?

 Other Side of the River is a gripping new play featuring live music and swing dancing, with professional actors supported by a community cast of dancers who will get audiences moving and help see us through troubled times.
 The play explores how deeply ingrained poverty can affect people’s lives, and how they fight to rise above the circumstances they were born into.
 It asks what it takes for us to look beyond the headlines, and who gets left behind when regeneration happens.
 And ultimately it questions: can we ever escape our own history?

 The production and tour of ‘Other Side of The River’ is funded by Renfrewshire Council as part of the Paisley 2021 City of Culture legacy.
-The play will tour across Scotland and then England in the spring of 2021 (focusing on the past and current Cities of Culture: Coventry, Hull, Liverpool and Derry/Londonderry) as soon as Covid restrictions allow, and it is considered safe and sensible to do so.
+The play will tour across Scotland and then England (focusing on the past and current Cities of Culture: Coventry, Hull, Liverpool and Derry/Londonderry) as soon as Covid restrictions allow, and it is considered safe and sensible to do so.

 At each tour location we will also run a series of free community workshops in the months leading up to the tour, to engage people from some of the most disadvantaged communities in the area with fun, inclusive cultural activity.
 This will include music and dance workshops, play readings, playwriting workshops, theatre trips, and podcast sessions; to build word of mouth about the play, to inspire local people to try something new, and to help residents to have their voices heard more widely.

 Director - Allie Winton Butler

 Music Workshops Facilitator and Composer - Biff Smith